anotheruser1458/IC_protobot/README.md

 ## Motor Encoders

-The robot uses ten motors, six for forward and backward acceleration and four for steering.
-We are using the (https://www.pololu.com/product/3284) Roboclaw motor encoders which communicate over serial ports.
-A 'roboclaw' object was created using C++ which acts as the bridge between the linux serial ports and the actual encoders (source(link)).
-This object is used by the ROS node (source(link)) to properly send and recieve data and control when the wheels spin.
+The robot uses ten motors: six for forward and backward acceleration and four for steering the wheels left and right.
+We are using [Roboclaw](https://www.pololu.com/product/3284) motor encoders which communicate over serial ports.

+A 'roboclaw' object was created using C++ which acts as the bridge between the linux serial ports and the actual encoders ([source](https://github.com/anotheruser1458/IC_protobot/blob/main/catkin_ws/src/protobot/src/protobot_control/src/roboclaw.cpp).
+This object is used by the ROS node ([source](https://github.com/anotheruser1458/IC_protobot/blob/main/catkin_ws/src/protobot/src/protobot_control/src/protobot.cpp)) to properly send and recieve data and control when the wheels spin.

 (video of ros sending and recieving data and turning the wheels)